thenoursehorse/risb/README.md

 Tools to solve strongly correlated many-body electronic problems using rotationally invariant slave-bosons (RISB), an auxilliary particle method.
-RISB is like dynamical mean-field theory (DMFT), but solves in a fraction of the time (with hopefully not a fraction of the accuracy!).
+RISB is like dynamical mean-field theory (DMFT), but solves problems in a fraction of the time (with hopefully not a fraction of the accuracy!).

 ## Where to start?